zdh2292390/zdh2292390.github.io.old/academic.md

 This project aims to construct a knowledge graph for videos, including movies, series, carton, etc. Furthermore, the knowledge graph can be enriched automatically from different data source, and supports a plenty of applications such like relation extraction, relation prediction.<br>
 My work 1:
 <li>Analyzed the parallel methods, including Hogwild!, DistBelief, etc., for the sake of accelerating the supported computation modules.</li>
-<li>Proposed and verified the feasibility of lock free strategy in training knowledge graph embedding in parallel.</li>
+<li>Proposed a lock free strategy for training knowledge graph embedding in parallel.</li>
-<li>Paralleled the computation modules that are based on knowledge graph embedding, including entity alignment, relation extraction and tag inference.</li>
+<li>Parallelized the computation modules that are based on knowledge graph embedding, including entity alignment, relation extraction and tag inference.</li>
 My work 2:
 <li>Proposed to explore the rich information of hierarchical structures in knowledge graph to promote the relation prediction performance. </li>
 <!-- <li>proved the convergence of the proposed method.</li> -->